Understanding auto refinancing

 Caribou simplifies the process allowing you to see your savings within minutes and our team helps you every step of the way.

-During the refinance process you will be asked to submit information from several types of documents to lenders.
-Required information can vary by lender but typically include vehicle details and mileage, as well as personal information like your street address and income.
+During the refinance process, you will be asked to submit information from several types of documents to lenders.
+Required information can vary by lender but typically includes vehicle details and mileage, as well as personal information like your street address and income.
 Having documents with the info readily available will allow you to speed up the application process, so we created the below list to help get you started.
-Important to note, for refinancing prequalification your SSN is usually not needed+.
+Important to note, for refinancing prequalification, your SSN is usually not needed+.

 Vehicle information documents

-• Vehicle registration card Your vehicle’s registration card contains the license plate number, vehicle identification number (VIN), make, type, and year your vehicle was made.
+- Vehicle registration card Your vehicle registration card contains the license plate number, vehicle identification number (VIN), make, type, and year your vehicle was made.
 Having this card readily available will allow you to quickly reference car details.

 Did you know Caribou can refinance high mileage vehicles?
 You may be able to refinance your car with mileage up to 200,000 miles.
 Work with us to find a lender.